 I remember the first time I met Brandon during an intra-school chess tournament when he was in Year 1.
 Although he finished second, he was shy and unassuming.

 Subsequently, Brandon joined the chess club, balancing his commitment with his involvement in the squash team.
-It didn’t take me long to realize Brandon’s exceptional talent for the game.
+It didn’t take me long to realise Brandon’s exceptional talent for the game.
 The rate at which he improved was simply astounding.

 At this point it was already clear that his determination was extraordinary.
 Many of the games he won were fantastic comebacks, demonstrating his fortitude and composure.
 Even when he lost, Brandon stayed optimistic, putting up a good fight followed by a smile and a firm handshake.
 Playing alongside him was truly amazing, and we developed an unbreakable bond between us during this time.

-He was diagnosed with cancer 2 weeks after the euphoria of Raffles Cup.
+He was diagnosed with cancer two weeks after the euphoria of Raffles Cup.
 At that time, I found it difficult to take in the information.
 I never fathomed this would happen to someone so close at such a young age.
 He was friendly, well-mannered, and got on well with everybody; I could not help but feel a sense of injustice on his behalf.

 He would fight his illness with the same resilience as he did in the Raffles Cup.

 I first visited him after his first string of chemotherapy sessions.
 He was much thinner, but was still in relatively good shape.
 Despite the circumstances, he exuded an air of positivity around him, chatting about depressing issues in a light-hearted manner and joking about when his chemotherapy sessions would be over.